Ruby Bayan is a freelance writer who likes to share her simple joys.

 by Ruby Bayan

-Ah, don't you just love the paradox of a freelance writer's life?
+'The mandatory colored pencils shot.'
+By Ruby on Flickr Ah, don't you just love the paradox of a freelance writer's life?
 You've spent years honing your writing skills, yet no editor will simply take your word for it; you have established a standard rate of $50 an hour, yet you just have to grab this $25/article project because there's nothing else on your desk; and, yes, you fervently believe this is the ideal career for you, yet it doesn't seem to generate a cash flow to keep you abreast with your bills.
 Sigh.

-Well, before you throw in the towel, and go back to a secure job at an assembly line, ask yourself if you've done your best hunting for freelance projects that will adequately fill your coffers.
+Well, before you throw in the towel and go back to a secure job at an assembly line, ask yourself if you've done your best hunting for freelance projects that will adequately fill your coffers.
 Have you looked in the right places?
 By far, the best place to look for freelance jobs is still the internet.
 Have you done your homework?

 Job Sites Specializing in Writing/Freelance Postings